galilynnn/galilynnn/README.md

 - 👋 Hi, I’m @galilynnn
 - 👀 It said that I should create this README file
-- 🌱 But I don't know what's goi on
+- 🌱 But I don't know what's goin on
-- 💞️ Still don't know what I am doing...
+- 💞️ Still don't know what am I doing...
 - 📫 Send Help.

 <!---